FREQUENTLY ASKED QUESTIONS

 What about small children and Poodles as diabetic alert dogs?

 The diabetic child must be fully capable and responsible enough to care for the Poodle (with adult supervision).
 This means that the diabetic child walks the Poodle, feeds the Poodle, grooms the Poodle, plays with and trains the Poodle (including attendance of all obedience classes).
-The diabetic child tests his/her glucose at least four (4) times a day with the leashed dog-in-training attached to the child via a binder clip of dog’s leash to child’s waistband.
+The diabetic child tests his/her blood glucose (BG) at least four (4) times a day with the leashed dog-in-training attached to the child via a binder clip of dog’s leash to child’s waistband.
 This step cannot be eliminated.
 Additionally, when the dog begins to alert, the child must test to verify that the dog is alerting; otherwise, how would you know that the Poodle is alerting?
 (Adult diabetics will follow this same routine as well.)

 A diabetic child’s school is not legally responsible to provide care for the Poodle so the diabetic child must be able to do so consistently and responsibly.
 The age for such varies from child to child.